 What Happened On This Day December 7 In F1 History?

-From the birth of Hermano da Silva Ramos in 1925 to an F1 breakaway series thwarted by the Williams team in 2005.
+From the birth of Hermano da Silva Ramos in 1925 to an F1 breakaway series thwarted by the Williams team in 2005 to Lando Norris winning his first Championship title in 2025.

 What happened on this day, December 7 in Formula 1 history?
 Find out interesting facts and stories about Formula 1 on this day.